Warning: this post is controversial and might be labelled a ‘bad idea’, but desperate situations often call for drastic actions...

 And what should you say?

-Briefly mention how you were grateful to be a participant in the X project; how your team achieved an increase of X% in revenue or significantly boosted company’s performance; and how proud you all are of the company.
+Briefly mention how grateful you were to be a participant in the X project; how your team achieved an increase of X% in revenue or significantly boosted company’s performance; and how proud you all are of the company.
 You could do this while impressing this 'super-boss' with a visual representation, if possible, of the main results.
 (In this age of tablets, smart phones or other mobile devices, visuals are easily accessible).
 And all this should be done before your boss interrupts you.
 Statistics supplied by The Associated Press show that that our attention spans are getting shorter.
 So try getting your point across in about two minutes.

 Be gracious - mention your boss' support for your initiative, but only once.
 Remember it is about you or your team's achievement.
 This may feel like 'lying through your teeth' but note that without your boss' approval, you might not have completed the project.